tinymce/tinymce-docs/developer-guide/customize/general/plugins.md

 # save Plugin

+// This plugin adds the following controls:

+// toolbar controls

 This plugin adds a save button to TinyMCE this save button will submit the form that the editor is within.